Today, we are deep diving into the internet marketing strategies.

 - What does it taste/look like?

 - Does it fit well?

 As mentioned, SEO or Search Engine Optimization is the process of optimizing your website so you show for relevant search terms on search engines such as Google and Bing.

 SEO helps open a lot of gates for quality traffic with a very high buying intent.
 For perspective, over 5.8 billion searches happen every day on Google with the average person conducting between three and four searches every single day.

 The good news is that when someone searches on Google, they’re looking for answers to their questions or solutions to their problem.
 The major key here is that users on Google are actively looking or “in market” for a solution.
 Not only that, over the long run, SEO is cheaper than paid ads as costs to acquire rankings dwindle over time.
 There are a few strategies to help you dominate SEO.

 Tools such as SEMrush and Ahrefs allow you to see every single keyword aside from their ranking score.
 Now, not only will you see the keywords, you can also see their positions and associated pages.

 Seriously, try it.

-This is a great strategy to understand SEO and ranking factors of your competition.
+This is a great strategy to understand SEO and Google ranking factors.

 SEO Strategy #2: Skyscraper Technique